dotnet/corefx/Documentation/project-docs/developer-guide.md

 #### Running tests on the command line

-To build tests you need to pass the `-buildtests` flag to build.cmd/sh or if you want to build both you pass `-buildtests` flag (`build -restore -build -buildtests`).
-Note that you need to specify -restore and -build additionally as those are only implicit if no action is passed in (in this case buildtests is an action).
+To build tests you need to pass the `-buildtests` flag to build.cmd/sh or if you want to build both src and tests you pass `-buildtests` flag (`build -restore -build -buildtests`).
+Note that you need to specify -restore and -build additionally as those are only implicit if no action is passed in.

 For more information about cross-platform testing, please take a look [here](https://github.com/dotnet/corefx/blob/master/Documentation/building/cross-platform-testing.md).